-suing a robust risk mitigation strategy, we continued to automate workflows and cesses.
-Remaining wary of the prospect of pivotal changes in the direction of interest as and their impact on business risk, we improved hedging effectiveness with the lementation of the hedge accounting module in Murex to cover the end-to-end process edging effectiveness, including downstream reporting and disclosure.
+Pursuing a robust risk mitigation strategy, we continued to automate workflows and processes.
+Remaining wary of the prospect of pivotal changes in the direction of interest rates and their impact on business risk, we improved hedging effectiveness with the implementation of the hedge accounting module in Murex to cover the end-to-end process of hedging effectiveness, including downstream reporting and disclosure.

-remained vigilant in managing operating costs.
-Budgets and resources were reallocated ards continuous improvement of systems and processes to increase business ductivity and enhance cost-efficiency.
+Active Management of Operating Costs We remained vigilant in managing operating costs.
+Budgets and resources were reallocated towards continuous improvement of systems and processes to increase business productivity and enhance cost-efficiency.